World’s Most Sensitive Dark Matter Detector Gets an Upgrade

 “And so the search continues,” McKinsey said.
 “LUX is once again in dark matter detection mode at Sanford Lab.
 The latest run began in late 2014 and is expected to continue until June 2016.
 This run will represent an increase in exposure of more than four times compared to our previous 2013 run.
 We will be very excited to see if any dark matter particles have shown themselves in the new data.”

-A version of this release and additional materials are available on the Sanford Lab site at http://sanfordlab.org/news/press-releases.
+A version of this release was published on the Sanford Lab site.

 About NERSC and Berkeley Lab

 The National Energy Research Scientific Computing Center (NERSC) is a U.S. Department of Energy Office of Science User Facility that serves as the primary high-performance computing center for scientific research sponsored by the Office of Science.
 Located at Lawrence Berkeley National Laboratory, the NERSC Center serves more than 7,000 scientists at national laboratories and universities researching a wide range of problems in combustion, climate modeling, fusion energy, materials science, physics, chemistry, computational biology, and other disciplines.
 Berkeley Lab is a DOE national laboratory located in Berkeley, California.
 It conducts unclassified scientific research and is managed by the University of California for the U.S. Department of Energy. »Learn more about computing sciences at Berkeley Lab.